-- (a) To identify the relationship between directory and equipment numbers and to analyze the records relevant to each telephone line. - (b) To demonstrate the association between the location in space, and the time slot used, for a particular channel. - (c) To identify the call accounting procedure and to analyze the use of the system memory to determine whether a required line is free or in use. - (d) To explore the procedure used to apply ringing to a required line.
+- To establish the relationship between directory and equipment numbers. - To analyze the association between the location in space, and the time slot used, for a particular channel. - To examine the Records relevant to each telephone line - To evaluate the call accounting procedure. - To analyze the use of the system memory to determine whether a required line is free or in use. - To determine the procedure used to apply ringing to a required line.